n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![Reading /etc/passwd with PHP filter](AoC-2021_Photos/Day_06/3.0_AoC-Day-6_12-23-21-etc-passwd.png)

 Ironically, this `PHP` function is not required.
 All we needed was some [Path Traversal](../../../../Knowledge%20Base/Vulnerabilities/Path%20Traversal.md) to make this work as well.
-Knowing we are in the `/var/www/html` directory, lets swap `error.txt` with `../../../etc/passwd` and see if that works as well.
+Knowing we are in the `/var/www/html` directory, let's swap `error.txt` with `../../../etc/passwd` and see if that works as well.

 `https://aoc6.com/index.php?err=../../../etc/passwd`